google-code-export/multi-language-translation/trunk/README.txt

 Below are some instructions describing very briefly how to deploy this script on your website:

-1. Include the following 2 HTML lines within the <head> tags of all webpages that use the script:
+1. Include the following 3 HTML lines somewhere on every webpage that uses the script:

 <script type="text/javascript" src="http://www.google.com/jsapi"></script>
 <script type="text/javascript" src="translate.js"></script>

-2. Include the following HTML code somewhere on every page using the script:

 <div id="languagelist"></div>

 At this location of each page, a listbox will appear, allowing the user to change languages...

-3. Open the file 'translate.js', and make the necessary configurations to the top of the script.
+2. Open the file 'translate.js', and make the necessary configurations to the top of the script.
 The required changes are outlined within that file; and complete instructions/examples are shown in the full documentation [see the link above].

-4. Upload the file 'translate.js' (as well as any changes made to any webpages in your site) to your server.
+3. Upload the file 'translate.js' (as well as any changes made to any webpages in your site) to your server.
 Your work is complete!